 The population of our aging loved ones is on the rise.
-By the year 2050, almost one in five individuals would be above the age of 65 years.
-The rapid decrease in the rate of communicable disease attributes to the steady rise in the longevity of aging our loved ones.
-Though the incidence of communicable diseases has decreased to a greater extent.
-Our aging loved ones are still the most vulnerable when we talk about chronic degenerative diseases.
-This is by far, one of the leading causes of mortality in this population.
-Furthermore, our aging loved ones are also at a greater risk of suffering from oral diseases, due to a lack of proper oral hygiene practices.
-Oral diseases such as periodontal disease, oral cancer, and xerostomia have become a common problem among the aging population.
+By the year 2050, almost one in five individuals will be above the age of 65 years.
+The rapid decrease in the rate of infectious disease attributes to the steady rise in the longevity of aging our loved ones.
+However, the incidence of infectious diseases has decreased to a greater extent.
+Our aging loved ones are still the most vulnerable when discussing chronic degenerative diseases.
+This is, by far, one of the leading causes of mortality in this population.
+Furthermore, our aging loved ones are at a greater risk of developing oral diseases due to a lack of proper oral hygiene practices.
+Oral diseases such as periodontal disease, oral cancer, and xerostomia have become common problems among the aging population.

-Why is oral health important for our aging loved ones?
+Why is oral health essential for our aging loved ones?

-The Washington Dental Service Foundation has also stated that about 23 percent of elderlies, aged 65 – 74 years, also suffer from gum disease.
+The Washington Dental Service Foundation has also stated that about 23 percent of elderlies aged 65 – 74 years also suffer from gum disease.
 This is an important reason for contributing to the loss of their natural teeth.
-Furthermore, chronic diseases like heart disease and also diabetes, largely contribute to the problem of oral health.
+Furthermore, chronic diseases like heart disease and diabetes largely contribute to the problem of oral health.

-- Poor oral health develops when our loved ones are not able to independently take care of their teeth and mouth hygiene.
-Many conditions such as frailty, diseases, cognitive impairment, and polypharmacy, make it difficult for our loved ones to take proper care of their oral health.
+Poor oral health develops when our loved ones cannot independently care for their teeth and mouth hygiene.
+Unfortunately, many conditions, such as frailty, diseases, cognitive impairment, and polypharmacy, make it difficult for our loved ones to properly care for their oral health.

-- Poor oral health has a significant impact on other health issues of the body.
+Poor oral health significantly impacts other health issues in the body.

-- Functional problems involving the tongue and swallowing mechanisms can also affect the elderly’s ability to take care of their oral hygiene.
+Functional problems involving the tongue and swallowing mechanisms can also affect the elderly’s to take care of their oral hygiene.

 The importance of oral health in older adults

-Poor oral health has a serious impact on the rest of the body.
-Therefore, it becomes extremely necessary to practice good oral hygiene.
-What we need to make our aging parents understand is that poor oral hygiene has a direct or an indirect association with several diseases.
+Poor oral health has a severe impact on the rest of the body.
+Therefore, it becomes essential to practice good oral hygiene.
+In addition, we must make our aging parents understand that poor oral hygiene has a direct or indirect association with several diseases.

 Maintaining good oral hygiene can go a long way in preventing deadly infections.
-Gum infections can give way for the onset of other infections such as pneumonia, heart disease, gum decay, and root decay.
-Whereas gum infections can be annoying for our loved ones, but heart disease and pneumonia are life-threatening conditions.
+Gum infections can lead to the onset of other conditions such as pneumonia, heart disease, gum decay, and root decay.
+WGuminfections can be annoying for our loved ones, but heart disease and pneumonia are life-threatening.

 Increased risk of other diseases

-If older adults do not care for their oral hygiene enough, then they could be at an increased risk of developing diabetes.
-Poor oral hygiene can contribute to an increase in their blood sugar levels, making them strong candidates for diabetes.
+If older adults do not care for their oral hygiene enough, they could be at an increased risk of developing diabetes.
+In addition, poor oral hygiene can improve their blood sugar levels, making them strong candidates for diabetes.

 Edentulousness or tooth loss in the aging population is an independent risk factor for weight loss.
-Most of our loved ones with tooth loss, often try to avoid foods rich in dietary fiber and prefer foods that are easy to chew for their oral health.
-Adoption of such unhealthy dietary practices can prove to be fatal to our loved ones, which can gradually give way for malnutrition or other oral health problems.
+Unfortunately, most of our loved ones with tooth loss often try to avoid foods rich in dietary fiber and prefer foods that are easy to chew for oral health.
+Adopting unhealthy nutritional practices can be fatal to our loved ones, gradually leading to malnutrition or other oral health problems.

 Tips for maintaining good oral hygiene

-We need to always remember, that a healthy mouth, would allow us to eat healthily and remain healthy!!
-Here are some of the tips that would help your loved ones to maintain good oral health.
+We must never forget that a healthy mouth will allow us to eat healthily and remain healthy!!
+So, here are some tips that would help your loved ones maintain good oral health.

-- Encourage your loved ones to brush their teeth twice every day with a fluoride toothpaste.
+Encourage your loved ones to brush their teeth twice daily with fluoride toothpaste.
 Also, ask them to floss their teeth every day.

-- You can also ask your loved ones to rinse their mouth daily with mouth wash.
-If they are suffering from gum disease, then a mouthwash that contains chlorhexidine would be highly beneficial if they suffer from gum disease.
+You can also ask your loved ones to rinse their mouth daily with mouthwash.
+For example, a mouthwash containing chlorhexidine would be highly beneficial if they suffer from gum disease.

-If your loved one has undergone valve replacement or have prosthetic joints, then they need to be extra cautious about their oral health to prevent infections and other accompanying complications.
+If your loved one has undergone valve replacement or prosthetic joints, they need to be extra cautious about their oral health to prevent infections and other accompanying complications.

 Caring for dentures

-As already explained, only a small population of the aging population can retain their natural teeth.
+As already explained, only a tiny paging population can retain their natural teeth.
 Therefore, dentures are commonly used by the majority of the aging population.
-However, if the dentures are not cleaned properly, then they can lead to fungal infections.
+However, if the dentures are not cleaned properly, they can lead to fungal infections.
 Here are some simple tips for taking care of dentures:

-- The dentures should be thoroughly cleaned with a denture brush using a mild soap and under running water.
+The dentures should be cleaned with a brush using mild soap and under running water.

-- While wearing dentures, it is best to avoid the use of fluoride toothpaste.
+While wearing dentures, it is best to avoid using fluoride toothpaste.

-- Never allow your loved one to use damaged dentures.
-Dentures that have damage are a strong source of infections and replaced immediately.
+Never allow your loved one to use damaged dentures.
+Dentures with damage are a vital source of infections and should be replaced immediately.

 Changes in teeth as we age

-As our loved one’s age, we should be expecting certain changes in their teeth.
-Below are some of the conditions, which are likely to develop as one age.
-Let us understand the various conditions, which we need to look for in our aging loved ones.
+Our loved ones should be expecting specific changes in their teeth.
+Below are some conditions that are likely to develop as one page.
+But, first, let us understand the various requirements we need to look for in our aging loved ones.

-- Sensitive teeth: This is a common problem of aging and you can expect your loved ones to experience this more often.
-Problem while eating hot or cold foods, becomes pretty common, when the gums recede naturally exposing those areas of the tooth which are no longer protected.
+Sensitive teeth: This is a common aging problem; you can expect your loved ones to experience this more often.
+The problem while eating hot or cold foods becomes pretty standard when the gums recede naturally, exposing those areas of the tooth which are no longer protected.

 Oral cancer and Seniors

 The risk of oral cancer increases as one ages.
 Therefore, one needs to be vigilant about any unusual changes or sudden development of symptoms.
-Here is an extensive list of signs and symptoms, that you need to look out for in your aging loved ones.
-Alternatively, you can even educate your loved ones regarding the same, so that even they can differentiate amongst the normal and unusual signs.
+Here is an extensive list of signs and symptomsyou need to look out for in your aging loved ones.
+Alternatively, you can educate your loved ones regarding the same, so they can even differentiate between the usual and unusual signs.

-- Tongue or the mouth becomes difficult to move or has become numb
+The tongue or the mouth becomes difficult to move or becomes numb